pearlchen/nfc-starter-apps/README.md

 ## How to get started with development

-* In most cases, use the **File > Import > Existing Projects into Workspace** option in Eclipse to import individual app projects into a new or existing workspace.
+* In most cases, use the **File > Import > Archive File** option in Eclipse to import individual app projects archives (zip files) into a new or existing workspace.

 ## To learn more about NFC